Shopify GitHub integration

 After you connect your Shopify login to a GitHub account, your Shopify login can do the following:

-- Connect repositories and branches that the Shopify Online Store GitHub app has access to
+- Connect repositories and branches that the Shopify GitHub app has access to

 - Disconnect your GitHub account from Shopify

-If multiple users need to manage connections to a repository, then each user needs to set up the Shopify GitHub integration on their own account.
+If multiple users need to manage connections to a repository, then each user needs to authorize the Shopify GitHub app for their own account.

 If you want to completely disconnect your GitHub account or organization from the Shopify store, then you need to uninstall the Shopify GitHub app through GitHub.

-If you grant the Shopify Online Store GitHub app access to repositories in a GitHub organization, then any user that has a GitHub account that is part of the organization, and has the Manage themes permission or Themes permission, can view any repository that the app has access to in the list of available repositories.
-However, these users can only connect branches that match the required repository structure.
+If you grant the Shopify GitHub app access to repositories in a GitHub organization, then any user that has a GitHub account that is part of the organization, and has the Manage themes permission or Themes permission, can view any repository that the app has access to in the list of available repositories.
+However, these users can only connect branches for which they have write permissions, and the branch needs to match the required repository structure.

-If you want to prevent users from viewing certain repositories, then you should grant the Shopify Online Store GitHub app access to only the repositories that you want to connect to the Shopify store.
+If you want to prevent users from viewing certain repositories, then you should grant Shopify’s GitHub app access to only the repositories that you want to connect to the Shopify store.
 If you grant access to only specific repositories and you create a new repository that you want to use with Shopify, then you need to grant the app access to the repository through GitHub.